Wild Bootstrap for Instrumental Variables Regressions with Weak and Few Clusters: Asymptotic Results for the Wald Tests without CRVE

-Second, we also need a sufficient number of strong IV clusters.
-For instance, the condition $\lceil |\textbf{G}|(1-\alpha) \rceil \leq |\textbf{G}|-2^{q-q_s+1}$ requires that $q_s \geq 5$ and $q_s \geq 6$ for $\alpha=10\%$ and $5\%$, respectively.
+Therefore, we need a sufficient number of strong IV clusters to establish the power result.
+For instance, the condition $\lceil |\textbf{G}|(1-\alpha) \rceil \leq |\textbf{G}|-2^{J-J_s+1}$ requires that $J_s \geq 5$ and $J_s \geq 6$ for $\alpha=10\%$ and $5\%$, respectively.
 Theorem \ref{theo: boot-t-power} suggests that although the size of the wild bootstrap test is well controlled even with only one strong IV cluster, its power depends on the number of strong IV clusters.